-Spain ranked 5th out of 52 Best destinations in the Expat Insider 2022 survey.
-Spain is best in the Quality of Life Index (1st).
+Spain ranked 2nd out of 53 Best destinations in the Expat Insider 2023 survey.
+Spain is best again in the Quality of Life Index (1st).

 In many regions, the main event is lunch, a slow, convivial two or three-hour affair that takes up much of the afternoon.
 Dinner is late and it’s not unusual to find whole families at the table at 9pm or later in summer months.
 When it comes to stocking your shelves, you’re likely to find foods and ingredients familiar to you in supermarkets, especially in the larger chains in and around towns.

 Local shops in expat areas may have a shelf or two for provisions like tea bags or baked beans.
-I tend to go the big Carrefour to get mine.
+I tend to go Carrefour or El Corte Ingles to get mine.
 The best way to start settling into your new life in Spain is to eat your way into it, slowly, socially, season by season.
 To get the best seasonal produce head to the local market weekday mornings.

 Family Living in Spain

-Parents unaccustomed to the happy babble of children scampering around at 11pm may find adjusting to this new mode of family living a challenge, especially when hard-won sleep patterns are disrupted.
-Try to tick to the rhythms of local families.
+Parents unaccustomed to the happy babble of children scampering around at 11pm may find adjusting to this new mode of family living a challenge.
+Especially when hard-won sleep patterns are disrupted.
+When living in Spain try to tick to the rhythms of local families.
 If it feels like an uphill struggle at first, don’t worry.
 Sooner or later, your family clock will reset itself, especially when the long Spanish summer days arrive.

 There are a host of reasons why Spain was top of the rankings for social life.
 For a start, the climate means that life is lived on the outside for much of the year, with plenty of opportunities to get out, meet people and join in.
 Social isolation needn’t be a problem living in Spain, even in the remotest communities.
 Joining in really does mean getting out; the northern European tradition of dinner parties and entertaining indoors doesn’t really happen in Spain.
-It’s rare to be invited into someone’s home, especially in rural areas, and locals will be nonplussed by an invitation into yours.
+It’s rare to be invited into someone’s home, especially in rural areas, and locals may find an invitation into yours a little odd.
 Gatherings are usually held outside, in cafés or bars, in gardens or open terraces.